kodekloudhub/certified-kubernetes-administrator-course/apple-silicon/README.md

     For each worker node

     1. Connect to the worker node
     1. Paste the join command you copied from the final step of configuring the control plane to the command prompt and run it.
+Put `sudo` on the command line first, then passte the join command after sudo so it looks like

+        ```
+        sudo sudo kubeadm join 192.168.64.4:6443 --token whd8v4.1d2liamlgy3ccymb --discovery-token-ca-cert-hash sha256:9537c57af216775e26ffa7ad3e4955b76800fe9bab228ad3d8cb4e1c30402014`
+        ```

 ## Notes